BayAreaMetro/Data-Analysis-Projects/rstudio-server/readme.md

 - ESRI FileGDB support through the Geospatial Data Abstraction Library
 - Box support through the boxr package.

-The AMI is private to DV staff and is in the US-West-Oregon region: [ami-2dfa6155](https://console.aws.amazon.com/ec2/home?region=us-west-2#launchAmi=ami-2dfa6155)
+The AMI is private to DV staff and is in the US-West-Oregon region: [ami-7f8e1407](https://console.aws.amazon.com/ec2/home?region=us-west-2#launchAmi=ami-7f8e1407)

 ## Scripts

 Where we modified the AMI above, we used the scripts in this dir.

-should be run roughly in this order:
+These are rough notes for setting up the server.
+We expect a user to ssh in and follow along with them as a rough guide.

 ```
-update_r.sh
 gdal_filegdb_setup.sh
 odbc_setup.sh
 install_db_packages.R